City-of-Memphis-Wastewater/pipeline/README.md

 ### 💻 CLI Installation (Recommended for End-Users)

 For a simple command-line interface (CLI) experience, **`pipx`** is the recommended installation method. `pipx` installs and runs Python applications in isolated environments, preventing conflicts with your system's Python packages.
+For more information about installing Python, pip, and any environment-specific dependencies, see the section below, `Building from Source (pip)`.

 1.  **Install `pipx`**
     If you don't have `pipx` installed, you can get it with `pip`: